top of page

 Current projects

 In 2020 I did a collaboration with the actress, dramatic writer and singer Maren Sennels.
 It resulted in a concert/drama combining music and songs with poetry and monologues.
 They all had in common that they were about loneliness.
 The show, "En som - en hyllest til ensomheten", was due to be premiered in March that year but had to be cancelled due to Covid-19.
 The following months of social distancing and quarantines made loneliness a much featured topic.
-We have since performed the show in Oslo, Grimstad and Flekkefjord, at Lunsj&Lyrikk på Det Norske Teateret, Off-Hedda festivalen, Frogner church and Scene 3 at Det Norske Teateret.
+We have since performed the show in Oslo, Grimstad and Flekkefjord, at Det Norske Teateret, Off-Hedda festivalen, Frogner church and Teater Bislett.

 In 2023 I did more children shows than ever, mostly with the group På spissen, together with pianist Siril A. Valberg and dancer Julie S. Dokken.
-The first show we made was The Mini Nutcracker, and is like a mini version (for mini people) of the ballet for four hands piano, dance, storytelling and parts were the children get to participate in the story and the dancing.
-We have performed it in Oslo, Bærum and Larvik, and are doing ten shows at children hospitals in the Oslo area January-March 2024.
+The first show we made was The Mini Nutcracker, a mini version (for mini people) of the ballet for four hands piano, dance, storytelling and parts where the children get to participate in the story and movements.
+We have performed it in severeal cities, and did ten shows at children hospitals in the Oslo area January-March 2024.
+This year we're touring with another children's show, a four-hand version of Peter and the Wolf, where the audience gets to move and create the story with us.
 I hope the kids enjoy it as much as we do making it :)

 If I were not doing music I would probably be working somewhere with animals.